 This dynamic combination of refreshing ingredients in a distinct copper mug has kept us coming back for more and more ever since!

 What’s in a Moscow Mule?

-The best part of the Moscow Mule’s the ginger beer.
-The best is homemade!
-You can make your own ginger beer concentrate that’s both fun and exciting to prepare.
-If you want to try, I found a very well written article about how it’s done.
-Check it out here!
-But if your looking for a quicker option…here’s a list of 5 great brands I recommend:
+The second most important part of the Moscow Mule is the ginger beer.
+A quality ginger beer is essential!
+You can make your own ginger beer concentrate that’s both fun and exciting to make.
+But if you’re looking for a quicker option… here are a few great brands I recommend: